 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

-This theory states that if the foetal heart rate is above 140 beats per minute (BPM), then the baby is more likely to be a girl.
+This theory states that if the fetal heart rate is above 140 beats per minute (BPM), then the baby is more likely to be a girl.
 If the heart rate is below 140 BPM then the chances are that the baby will be a boy.
 The issue is, of course, what if the baby’s heart rate varies between 120-160 BPM?
-This is, after all, where the normal foetal heart rate commonly lies.
+This is, after all, where the normal fetal heart rate commonly lies.